cyrilscott/frcsummerprojects-vision/README.md

 Quaternions are fancy ways to describe Euler angles.
 Rotation matricies are 3d ways to represent rotation.
 ALL ARE INTERCHANGABLE.
 A great website is [here](https://www.brainvoyager.com/bv/doc/UsersGuide/CoordsAndTransforms/SpatialTransformationMatrices.html).

+SolvPnP vs SolvePnPGeneric:
+SolvePnp is for a single tag, it only returns one result no matter what.
+SolvePnPGeneric returns 1 set of rvec, and tvec if multiple tags are detected.
+With multiple tags the pose is not ambiguous.
+With one tag it is.
+This means that there are two possible poses.
+Both poses are sent to the robot code, the robot code then decides which pose is better, and uses that for an estimate.